om13shukla/MEAN-Hackacthon/README.md

     2. - Provision to CRUD the data:
             ===> Done, A small NodeJs and Angular Service provides a way to Create Read and Update the data.

-    *Winning SPeach:  NodeJS was be my biggest concern.
-Understanding middlewares, callbacks, and the error handling on top of Express especially is tougher then it seems at first.
-                Lot of unkown terretory.
-Although given time, is easy to master.
-Thnak you *

 ## Phase-1 (Time: 4 hours)
 ### All Objectives are met.